ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 | Blogging platform          | One document per blog post | author_id     | Good - if many authors participate.
 Easy to query each author's posts.                                     |
 | IOT - sensor readings      | One document per reading    | device_id     | Good - if there are many devices, make sure that one device is not producing many more readings than the others. |
 | IOT - sensor readings      | One document per reading    | date          | Bad - current readings cause a "hot spot" on the current date's partition.                                  |
+{: caption="Table 1.
+Good and bad choices for a partition key" caption-side="top"}

 Some use cases exist where there isn't a viable choice for a partition key.
 In these situations, it's likely a non-partitioned database is the best